himanshu2788/himanshu2788/README.md

 <h3> I am a dedicated student with a strong passion for web development and programming, driven by a desire to create innovative digital solutions and continuously improve their technical skills.
 </h3>

-<h3>I'm currently learning HTML, CSS, JavaScript for frontend development.
-On the backend, I'm diving into Node.js and databases like SQL.
+<h3>I'm currently learning HTML, CSS, Java Language.
+I'm diving into Node.js and databases like SQL.
 I'm also expanding my knowledge in Python and have basic knowledge in C.</h3>

 <br>
 <br>